jxjo/Xoptfoil2/docs/worker/worker.md

 # Worker Tool
 {: .no_toc }

-The 'worker' is a handy command line tool to do various tasks around airfoil modification and optimization.
+The 'worker' is a handy command line tool to perform various tasks related to airfoil modification and optimization.
 {: .fs-6 .fw-300 }

 Typically it is called within a batch job to automate repeating tasks like setting flap positions and calculating polars for these flapped airfoils.
 The tool uses the internal functions of Xoptfoil2 so the results are exactly the same as the results of the operations during optimization.